Brave New Climate is a blog on global change and technology options, run by scientist and university professor, Dr. Barry W. Brook.

 Barry is a leading environmental researcher, modeller, data analyst and author, in the fields of ecology, conservation biology, palaeoenvironmental reconstruction, and sustainable energy systems.
 He is a research Professor at the University of Tasmania where he holds the Chair of Environmental Sustainability.
 He has published three books, over 250 refereed scientific papers and is a highly cited researcher.

 He has received a number of distinguished awards for his research excellence and public outreach, including the Australian Academy of Science Fenner Medal and the 2010 Community Science Educator of the Year.
-His research interests are climate change impacts, species extinctions, simulation and statistical modelling, energy systems analysis (with a focus on modelling future nuclear and large-scale renewable energy scenarios), and synergistic human impacts on the biosphere.
+His research interests are climate change impacts, species extinctions, simulation and statistical modelling, energy systems analysis (with a focus on modelling future nuclear and large-scale renewable energy scenarios), technology options, space science, and synergistic human impacts on the biosphere.

 A short (2 min, 35 sec) animated video explaining the themes of the BNC blog:

 Comments and informed debate are welcome, provided they are logical and evidence-based.
 For the BNC comments policy, read this.

 Disclaimer — The views expressed on this website are my own or my contributors’ and do not necessarily represent those of the University of Tasmania or any other organisation.